shujiecui/homepage.github.io/_pages/about.md

 ### News!

+- <sub>Our paper "GTree: GPU-Friendly Privacy-preserving Decision Tree Training and Inference" has been accepted by TrustCom 2024 as a full research paper (acceptance rate 19.82%).
+Congratulations to Qifan!
 - <sub>Our paper "Sequential Recommendation by Reprogramming Pretrained Transformer" has been accepted by IPM.
 Congratulations to Min Tang!
 - <sub>Our paper "Searchable Encryption for Conjunctive Queries with Extended Forward and Backward Privacy" has been accepted by PoPETs/PETs24!